mathpere/grails-hibernate-search-plugin/README.md

 ```

-If you don't want to define named filter within Config.groovy, you can also filter results as following:
+If you don't want to define named filter within application.groovy, you can also filter results as following:

 ```groovy
 MyDomainClass.search().list {